kubernetes/autoscaler/multidimensional-pod-autoscaler/AEP.md

 MPA can be disabled by executing `./deploy/mpa-down.sh`.

-#### What happens if we reenable the feature if it was previously rolled back?
+#### What happens if we re-enable the feature if it was previously rolled back?

-No impact will happen because everytime MPA is enabled it is a full new reset and restart of MPA.
+No impact will happen because every time MPA is enabled it is a full new reset and restart of MPA.

 #### Are there any tests for feature enablement/disablement?